Most of us are taught to just get a job, earn a paycheck... and make do.

 Life is meant to be enjoyed.
 Once you get your finances in order, you can spend guilt free, live your life the way you truly want to.

 I'm living my dream - I want you to live yours.

 the times we live

 Many families are down and out right now.

 Many believe the system is setup against the middle and lower middle class, which is why it's more important than ever that you learn the secrets of money to avoid that rainy day.
 Because there are several storms coming.

-Having said that, this is a millennial's guide to finance, which finds a healthy balance between saving, investing and still living a comfortable life full of avocado toast, coffee and life experiences.
+Having said that, this is a millennial's guide to finance, which finds a healthy balance between saving, investing and still living a comfortable life full of coffee, travel and life experiences.

 The guide is a combination of all the best advice from world class mentors, successful investors, true life lessons and my own experiences.
 It's straight up advice that has helped me and my family over the years, and will help you if you are committed to financial independence.